Shopee/shopee-react-knowledgeable/README.md

 > To share knowledge and have fun.

-Shopee React Knowledgeable is a talk series focusing on technology, ideas, and experiences as an engineer at Shopee.
+React Knowledgeable is a talk series focusing on technology, ideas, and experiences as a React developer at Shopee.

 We happen _every Friday in our last working hour_.
 This means 6pm nearly all Fridays, with the exception of public holidays, or in collision with other company events.